liferay/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/04-authenticated-requests.markdown

      -H 'Cookie: JSESSIONID=27D7C95648D7CDBE3347601FC4543F5D'

-You must also provide the CSRF token by passing it in the `p_p_auth` query parameter or adding the URL to the whitelist of CSRF-allowed URLs in *System Settings* &rarr; *API Authentication* &rarr; *Portal Sessions*.
-You can disable CSRF checks altogether by setting `check.csrf.token` to `false` in `portal-ext.properties`, but this is not recommended.
+You must also provide the CSRF token by passing it in the `p_p_auth` query parameter, or by adding the URL to the whitelist of CSRF allowed URLs or disabling CSRF checks altogether with the `auth.verifier.auth.verifier.PortalSessionAuthVerifier.check.csrf.token` property (application level).

 Here's a sample CURL request with the cookie and CSRF token: